Photo by Geralt on Pixabay.

 2. Building a Client Base as an Independent Consultant

 As an independent consultant, your success depends on your ability to find and retain clients.
 You can do this by networking, offering value-added services that go beyond what your competitors offer, and by delivering high-quality work that exceeds your clients’ expectations.
-It’s also important to be responsive, reliable, and communicative with your clients.
+Also, it’s also important to be responsive, reliable, and communicative with your clients.

 3. Managing Finances as an Independent Consultant